 People scan, they don’t read

+Modern life is hectic and people simply don’t have time to work too hard for their information.
+Google has made search so easy which means that the easier it is to find places with good information, the less time users will spend visiting any individual website.
 Each site has to compete with millions of other websites for the user’s attention.
 Users don’t know whether particular site is the one they need or whether some other page would be better so they are not willing to commit the investment of reading the page in the hope that it will be good.
 Instead of spending a lot of time on a single page, users move between many pages and try to pick the most tasty segments of each.

 Ways to employ scannable text in your posts

-- One idea per paragraph (split the post into paragraphs and concentrate on one point per paragraph)
+- One idea per paragraph.
+Split the post into paragraphs and concentrate on one point per paragraph.

-- Sub-headings (entitle each paragraph with relevant keywords)
+- Sub-headings.
+Entitle each paragraph with relevant keywords.

-- Start with the conclusion (make the reader excited to read the whole post)
+- Start with the conclusion.
+Make the reader excited to read the whole post.

 Ways to make your posts sticky

 The second point is that people don’t have time to work too hard for their information.
 It is very easy to search on Google and it means that users spend less time visiting any individual sites.
 To avoid this and improve visiting time, the site must be made sticky.
 To make your content work for you, keep it short, keep it informative and punchy.
 Get to the point as fast as you can.
 Online readers are turned off by large blocks of gray text.
 You could be able to write as eloquently as Mark Twain, but if you don’t get to the point your talent is lost on your readers.